andrew/ultimate-awesome/README.md

 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-uncopyright](https://github.com/johnjago/awesome-uncopyright) - Curated list of all things public domain.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
-- [Awesome-LLMs-in-Graph-tasks](https://github.com/yhLeeee/Awesome-LLMs-in-Graph-tasks) - A curated collection of research papers exploring the utilization of LLMs for graph-related tasks.
 - [awesome-panoptic-segmentation](https://github.com/Angzz/awesome-panoptic-segmentation) - Panoptic Segmentation Resources List.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
 - [Awesome-Simultaneous-Translation](https://github.com/zhangshaolei1998/Awesome-Simultaneous-Translation) - Paper list of simultaneous translation / streaming translation, including text-to-text machine translation and speech-to-text translation.